wakoong/Personal_Website/README.md

 ### How to use it

 The demo for this project is on my (website)[https://woosika.com/robinhood].
 If you want to check it out with your Robinhood account, please refer to the following steps.
+The heroku server is put on sleep to save server resources while the app is not being used.
+Therfore, it might take a little bit longer to login the first time you visit the site because of the time it takes for the server to run again.

 1. Clone the project